thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld.md

 ### Step 3.1 Add a Value card widget

 A [Widget](/docs/{{docsPrefix}}user-guide/widgets/){:target="_blank"} in ThingsBoard is a configurable UI component used on dashboards to visualize data, control devices, or display alarms and events.
-Its enabling interactive monitoring and management of IoT systems.
+It enables interactive monitoring and management of IoT systems.

 Add a **Value card** widget to display the latest temperature value.
-1. In dashboard edit mode, click Add widget.
+1. In dashboard edit mode, click **&#43; Add widget**.
 2. Select the **Cards** widget bundle.
 3. Add the **Value card** widget.
 4. Configure the data source: